hongseok-yang/logic23/README.md

 ## 1. Important Announcements

+#### [May 29] Last lecture.

+The last lecture will be given on 1 June (Thursday).
+The topic of the lecture will be quantified boolean formulas, polynomial hierarchy, and polynomial space.
+The materials covered in the lecture will not be assessed in the final exam.

 #### [May 14] [Homework4](https://github.com/hongseok-yang/logic23/blob/master/Homework/sheet4.pdf) is out.

 The homework assignment 4 is out.
 Submit your solutions in KLMS by 6:00pm on 30 May 2023 (Tuesday).